 To cancel a booking you need to contact us*.
-In situations other than as described immediately above, refunds are only possible if the fare rules of the ticket purchased allow a refund and/or if you’re booking included cancellation insurance that meets the relevant conditions.
+In situations other than as described immediately above, refunds are only possible if the fare rules of the ticket purchased allow a refund and/or if your booking included cancellation insurance that meets the relevant conditions.
 Please note that different regulations apply for different kinds of tickets.

 Changing a booking usually incurs a fee, although some tickets cannot be changed.
 Each situation is dependent upon the rules and restrictions of the ticket originally purchased.
 To change a reservation that has already been purchased, please contact us*